Keeping you safe.

 A temporary block will be placed on your cards if no customer response is received.

-Customers can respond to one of their previous contact methods to confirm or deny fraud, or may call the auto-dialer First Reliance Bank Fraud Center back at 1-800-417-4592.
-The auto-dialer looks at the incoming phone number to see if it matches a phone number on an open fraud case.
+Customers can respond to one of their previous contact methods to confirm or deny fraud, or you may call the auto-dialer phone number which looks at the incoming phone number to see if it matches a phone number on an open fraud case.
+That number can be found on your Online Banking Login Page or the About page on the First Reliance Bank mobile app.
+The number is within applications in order to prevent others from getting a hold of the number to imitate or "spoof" it making it look like us when it is not us.

 Importance of Updating Your Customer Information